The following white paper was written by Godfrey & Kahn, S.C., Attorneys at Law, and commissioned by Info-Pro Lender Services.

 Godfrey & Kahn has provided high-level service and creative legal solutions to its clients for nearly 60 years.
 The firm’s Banking and Financial Institutions Team has practical hands-on experience and knowledge about the financial services industry, uniquely positioning its attorneys to offer legal advice to banks, trade groups and other industry-related companies on regulatory matters, mergers and acquisitions, capital raises, financings, new products and services, executive compensation, and strategic planning.

-Allowing real estate taxes to go unchecked can lead to lien priority issues, which can directly impact your institution’s bottom line.
-In Wisconsin, the mortgages made in favor of banks, credit unions and certain other types of financial institutions enjoy superpriority status.1 This means that a mortgage made in favor of a bank will take priority over most other liens (e.g., construction liens), even if the other liens predate the bank’s mortgage.
+Allowing real estate taxes to go unchecked by banks directly or through property tax tracking services can lead to lien priority issues, which can directly impact your institution’s bottom line.
+In Wisconsin, the mortgages made in favor of banks, credit unions and certain other types of financial institutions enjoy superpriority status.
+This means that a mortgage made in favor of a bank will take priority over most other liens (e.g., construction liens), even if the other liens predate the bank’s mortgage.

 There are, however, a few exceptions to the super-priority status afforded these mortgages, one of which is tax liens filed after the recording of the institution’s mortgage.2